 Network architecture planning is a key element of designing any application infrastructure.
 This article helps you design an effective network architecture for your workloads to benefit from the rich capabilities of Azure NetApp Files.

 Azure NetApp Files volumes are designed to be contained in a special purpose subnet called a delegated subnet within your Azure Virtual Network.
-Therefore, you can access the volumes directly from within Azure over VNet peering or from on-premises over a Virtual Network Gateway (ExpressRoute or VPN Gateway) as necessary.
-The subnet is dedicated to Azure NetApp Files and there is no connectivity to the Internet.
+Therefore, you can access the volumes directly from within Azure over VNet peering or from on-premises over a Virtual Network Gateway (ExpressRoute or VPN Gateway).
+The subnet is dedicated to Azure NetApp Files and there's no connectivity to the Internet.

 Configurable network features

-The Standard network features configuration for Azure NetApp Files is available for public preview.
-After registering for this feature with your subscription, you can create new volumes choosing Standard or Basic network features in supported regions.
-In regions where the Standard network features are not supported, the volume defaults to using the Basic network features.
+Register for the configurable network features to create volumes with standard network features.
+You can create new volumes choosing Standard or Basic network features in supported regions.
+In regions where the Standard network features aren't supported, the volume defaults to using the Basic network features.

 Selecting this setting enables higher IP limits and standard VNet features such as network security groups and user-defined routes on delegated subnets, and additional connectivity patterns as indicated in this article.